schollz/_core/docs/content/combos/sync.md

 +++

 The sync out will allow the zeptocore to output a sync signal in the left channel of the output.
 This signal channel can be used with external gear that take in a clock pulse.

+Sync out mode will display `SYNC ON` if enabled and will display `SYNC OFF` when disabled.